Anaconda-Sandbox/building-intelligent-apps-with-anaconda/README.md

 ## The story

 Data is the foundation.
 A clean pipeline becomes an agent tool.
 Multiple agents need coordination.
 Coordination at scale needs infrastructure.
 That infrastructure needs to be secure and reproducible.
-Anaconda owns that entire stack.
+Anaconda can help you with that entire stack.

 ```
 -1  MCP orientation          what MCP is and why it matters